 Lack of sleep

-Along with abnormal heart rhythms, anemia can also cause:
+Along with arrhythmia, anemia can also cause:

 - shortness of breath

-Common symptoms of mild dehydration are:
+Common symptoms of mild dehydration can include:

 - dry mouth